nyudlts/ultraviolet/docs/getting-started/dev-docker-setup.md

   export FLASK_SECRET_KEY=myrandomvalue
   ```

-6. Build application python environment and web assets (make sure that you use node 14; check by running `node -v`)
+6. Build application python environment and web assets (make sure that you use node 14; check by running `node -v` and switch if you need to by running `nvm use 14`)
   ```sh
   invenio-cli packages lock --pre --dev invenio-cli install --pre --development